-DatexII or ETSI
+DatexII or ETSI for C-ITS

 Even though DatexII and ETSI standards both can support many use cases in present connected mobility services, they are developed for different scenarios and therefor, both from a logical and technical perspective, have significant distinctions.
 In this report we have assessed the technical capabilities of the standards to explain these distinctions.